LLM/Agent-as-Data-Analyst: A Survey: INTRODUCTION

 $\bullet$ \textit{\underline{Document.}} Documents, such as PDFs, web pages, and scanned reports, serve as primary carriers of information in business and academia.
 Traditional document analysis relies on Optical Character Recognition (OCR) and rule-based template matching~\cite{dococr,ha2022information}, which are often ineffective for complex or varied layouts and fail to grasp the deep semantics of the content.
-LLMs, particularly Multimodal LLMs, have revolutionized document understanding by unifying the processing of text, layout, and visual information in three aspects: \textbf{(1) Architectural innovations} from the \texttt{LayoutLM} series to \texttt{DocLLM}, enable a synergistic understanding of document structure and content~\cite{xu2020layoutlm, xu2021layoutlmv2, huang2022layoutlmv3, wang2024docllm}.
-Concurrently, \textbf{(2) Retrieval-Augmented Generation (RAG)} is employed for question answering and summarization across long or multiple documents~\cite{lewis2020retrieval, lei2024visdommultimodal}, while \textbf{(3) synthetic data generation} effectively alleviates the scarcity of labeled data~\cite{seol2024posterllama, shi2025layoutcot}.
-These techniques collectively drive the shift from simple information extraction to deep document reasoning and synthesis.
+LLMs, particularly Multimodal LLMs, have revolutionized document understanding by unifying the processing of text, layout, and visual information in three aspects: {$(i)$ Architectural Design} from the LayoutLM~\cite{xu2020layoutlm,xu2021layoutlmv2, huang2022layoutlmv3} series to DocLLM~\cite{wang2024docllm}, enable a synergistic understanding of document structure and content.
+Concurrently, {$(ii)$ Visual-Based Understanding} is employed for question answering and summarization across documents with diverse layouts and elements~\cite{lewis2020retrieval, lei2024visdommultimodal}, and {$(iii)$ Text-Based Understanding} effectively solves the document understanding on long and text-rich documents with techniques like RAG~\cite{lin2024zendb, sun2025quest}.
+These techniques collectively drive the shift from simple information extraction to deep document reasoning.